Samsung Galaxy Z Fold6 review: Perfect for students, content creators and more

 The multitasking capabilities offered by the inside screen is unparalleled, but when you use the unfolded inside screen to run a single app, having that extra on-screen real estate offers a tablet-like experience, especially when it comes to streaming video, editing photos, playing games, word processing, note taking (with your own handwriting) or surfing the web.

-Combine this functionality with the Galaxy AI integration and you get a powerful device that asily fits in a pocket and held comfortably with one hand.
+Combine this functionality with the Galaxy AI integration and you get a powerful device that easily fits in a pocket or can be held comfortably with one hand.
 And since the outside display is also a touchscreen, you can use the Galaxy Z Fold6 while it's still folded.
 So, you get full smartphone functionality for calling, messaging, receiving alerts, using the cameras and more without having to unfold the phone.

 Samsung Galaxy Z Fold6: Our 6 favorite AI functions